vasdumrong765/F1L_emulator_2024/README.md

 |10_MKN7_STOMACH|10_HCC1419_BREAST|0.854928|
 |10_HCC1419_BREAST|22_RCM1_LARGE_INTESTINE|0.508674|
 |10_HCC1419_BREAST|9_MFE280_ENDOMETRIUM|0.500096|

+RCM1 large intestine cell line could be one candidate for testing Trastuzumab treatment in Colorectal Cancer.

 **Bevacizumab:** Targets VEGF and is used for a variety of cancers, including colorectal, lung, glioblastoma, breast, liver, and kidney cancer.